 After waiting for a couple of months, Call of Duty: Modern Warfare and Black Ops Cold War is finally merged with the online battle royale Warzone.
 So, the three standalone first-person shooter video games are now working as one unit and there is a ton to offer in the gameplay.
 Meanwhile, players can easily get the battle pass and XP progression across all three gaming titles.
 Now, it seems that some of the unfortunate players are having issues with the COD Modern Warfare Warzone Dev Error 6661.

-Especially with the Call of Duty: Warzone has included lots of errors or bugs which has been already affected the Modern Warfare gaming experience and now it’s time for Black Ops Cold War.
-The dev errors are one of them which basically prevents players to join in the online matchmaking whatsoever quite frequently.
+Especially with the Call of Duty: Warzone has included lots of errors or bugs which have been already affected the Modern Warfare gaming experience and now it’s time for Black Ops Cold War.
+The dev errors are one of them which basically prevent players to join in online matchmaking whatsoever quite frequently.
 As it’s not expected from a popular franchisee like Call of Duty, the affected players have started reporting on various online forums to get a workaround for it.

 So, the latest dev error 6661 is also doing the same thing like preventing players from joining online matchmaking across all three titles like Modern Warfare, Black Ops Cold War, Warzone in the Season One battle pass.
 Though there is no actual reason available yet as the error code is quite new, it basically starts appearing during the Call of Duty online multiplayer sessions.

 How to Fix COD Modern Warfare Warzone Dev Error 6661

 According to plenty of reports on the Activision Support forum, it seems that after getting the new Season One patch update, more & more players are having this particular dev error 6661 issue on the PC.
 The game also keeps crashing every couple of hours or so which is really frustrating for all.
 Activision hasn’t mentioned anything yet on this issue.